acowusu/pose-game/README.md

 I hope to add polish by adding generative music using tone.js, changes as the player moves. the game already makes you feel like moving around your space and i think music would only encourage this.

 I am also excited to improve the levels by both adding more and improving the existing ones.
-I didn't have much of an idea of scale when I built the existing ones which makes it fiendishly challenging.
+I didn't have much of an idea of scale when I built the existing ones which makes them fiendishly challenging.

 ## Project setup